gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Google launching AI-enabled automation tools

-Contact Center AI, Vision Product Search, and Document Understanding AI are a beta version solutions which natively integrate with automation solutions i.e. From UiPath, Accenture, Iron Mountain, and others.
+Contact Center AI, Vision Product Search, and Document Understanding AI are a beta version solutions which natively integrate with automation solutions i.e. From UiPath, , Iron Mountain, and others.
 Google’s AI and machine learning products and services portfolio keeps growing.